performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Performance Metric Wraparound
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-performance metric wraparoundPCP_COUNTER_WRAP variablePerformance
-metrics are usually expressed as numbers with finite precision.
+Performance metrics are usually expressed as numbers with finite precision.
 For
 metrics that are cumulative counters of events or resource consumption,
 the value of the metric may occasionally overflow the specified range
 and wraparound to zero.